 KYC verification: Innovative approaches welcome

 In November 2018, US agencies, including the Federal Reserve, issued a joint declaration that encourages some banks to become increasingly sophisticated in their approaches to identifying suspicious activity and experimenting with artificial intelligence and digital identity technologies.

-Earlier in the year, the European Supervisory Authorities promoted new solutions to address specific compliance challenges.
-They suggest retaining a common approach for a consistent application of standards across the EU.
+The European Supervisory Authorities promoted new solutions to address specific compliance challenges earlier in the year.
+They suggest retaining a common approach for consistent standards across the EU.

 They anticipate several types of control, such as «a built-in computer application that automatically identifies and verifies a person from a digital image or a video source (facial biometrics)” or “a built-in security feature that can detect images that are or have been tampered with (e.g., facial morphing) whereby such images appear pixelated or blurred.”

 The use of biometrics can be challenged by local or regional regulations (GDPR in the EU, CCPA in California, to name a few).

-On this topic, read our September 2020 web dossier on biometric data and data protection regulations.
+Read our web dossier on biometric data and data protection regulations on this topic.

 How can we help?

 With strong expertise in ID verification for governments, Gemalto supports private customers by providing a solution that helps them comply with the new rules, particularly those regarding CDD (Customer Due Diligence) and KYC obligations.

 ID Verification helps banks provide a smooth customer onboarding experience that complies with KYC regulations and minimizes fraud risk.

 Our solution automatically provides, in a matter of seconds: